 Yacht Charter Check-in Procedure

 Most common charter periods begin on Saturday and last for seven days.
 The boats are usually ready around 5 pm, while ‘early check-in’ (from 1 pm) is considered an extra and has to be pre-ordered and paid.
-Charter companies typically expect their clients to be back to the base on Friday around 5-6 pm.
+Charter companies typically expect their clients to be back at the base on Friday around 5-6 pm.

 Technical Check-In and briefing

 The skipper will make a technical check-in.
-During this time, clients are welcome to leave their luggage at the base, wander around or have refreshments in the nearby restaurant.
+During this time, clients are welcome to leave their luggage at the base, wander around or have refreshments at the nearby restaurant.
 Technical and safety briefing is the last and the most crucial part of the yacht charter check-in procedure.
-It lasts around 45 minutes, and during this time all crew members are introduced to the essential technical features of the yacht, as well as onboard safety.
+It lasts for about 45 minutes, and during this time all crew members are introduced to the essential technical features of the yacht, as well as onboard safety.
 After this, you are welcome to board the yacht and enjoy your sailing holiday.